SHUBHAMspy/react-learning/readme.md

   In computer science, state is defined by input(here referenced as data), output and the transition

-  2. Data can be a data structure(an object) or a single value.It is use to initailize or set a default value when a component mounts.
+  2. Data can be a data structure(an object) or a single value.It is use to initialize or set a default value when a component mounts.
   3. A component can create & manage their own data internally for state. i.e it is private to the component.
   4. State can be modified or updated by setState() method and should not be modified directly.